JuliaMolSim/Molly.jl/docs/src/examples.md

 ```
 ![Polymer angles](images/polymer_angle.png)

+## Machine learning potentials

+There is [an example](https://acesuit.github.io/ACEpotentials.jl/dev/tutorials/molly) of using ACE potentials in Molly.

 ## Density functional theory

 [DFTK.jl](https://github.com/JuliaMolSim/DFTK.jl) can be used to calculate forces using density functional theory (DFT), allowing the simulation of quantum systems in Molly.